 Zane has a study center that is very helpful for families.
-Inside this area there are Zane's thesaurus and encyclopedia as well as a link to their downloadable catalogue and video guides.
+Inside this area, there are Zane’s thesaurus and encyclopedia as well as a link to their downloadable catalog and video guides.

-What worked for use was to use the videos as a resource to introduce a topic, then have the children narrate orally or written what they had learned.
+What worked for us was to use the videos as a resource to introduce a topic, then have the children narrate orally or written what they had learned.